martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 to the first victim.
 The attacker only needs to create an identity assertion that covers a certificate fingerprint of the first victim.

-This attack works without compromising signaling integrity, unless the defenses described in {{fp}} are also employed.
-However, the mechanism described in
-{{external_id_hash}} is the only one effective against an attacker that is able rewrite `tls-id` values.

 A variation on the same technique can be used to cause both victims to both believe they are talking to the attacker when they are talking to each other.
 In this case, the attacker performs the identity misbinding once for each